roma-project/roma-project.github.io/about.md

 nav-menu: true
 ---

-*The Roma People’s Project* is a start-up initiative at Columbia University that will address how Roma have represented themselves and how they have been represented by others.
+*The Roma Peoples Project* is a start-up initiative at Columbia University that will address how Roma have represented themselves and how they have been represented by others.
 It will identify, centralize, examine, and curate images and information about the Roma people in order to bring them to the forefront of academic and public consciousness.

-[The Center for Justice at Columbia University](http://centerforjustice.columbia.edu) serves as the incubator of the Roma People’s Project and assists in its development.
+[The Center for Justice at Columbia University](http://centerforjustice.columbia.edu) serves as the incubator of the Roma Peoples Project and assists in its development.
 The RPP aligns with the Center’s mission of empowering vulnerable people who suffer from criminalized identities, discrimination, stigma, and lack of inclusion within mainstream society.

 ## Background: The Plight of the Roma People